iRed is proud to be a registered ELCAS provider.

 As an ELCAS training provider, service personnel can receive financial support from the MoD that covers the cost of a course.

 Personnel claiming for Enhanced Learning Credits must first register to become a Scheme Member.
+Once registered, delegates can then submit a claim for ELCAS funding.
 For further information on scheme registration, visit http://www.enhancedlearningcredits.com/

-For further information, including course start dates and topics, visit the respective course pages or get in touch to speak to a member of our education staff.
+For further information on our courses, including course start dates and topics, visit the respective course pages or get in touch to speak to a member of our education staff.

 Unfortunately, we don’t currently provide distance learning options.